QueueElTee/QueueElTee/README.md

 ## Student, Front-End Dev

 - 🌱 I’m currently taking the IT automation with python course from google
-- 👩🏾‍💻 Interested in internships as a Front-end Dev or a sysadmin(Anything that has to do with python really)
+- 👩🏾‍💻 Open to internships as a Front-end Dev or a sysadmin(Anything that has to do with python really)
 - 🥅 2022 Goals:
   - Finish the IT automation with python course
   - Start learning data analyticis